Art Talks

 Born at the dawn of the Dutch Golden Age, Rembrandt Van Rijn drew from the Renaissance and Baroque influences of his time, blending them into a highly expressive style.
 In his portraits and biblical paintings he employed light and color to evoke the depths of human pathos and complexity.

 Johannes Vermeer was a painter of the Dutch Golden Age.
-He is celebrated for his paintings of women in domestic interiors which sometimes included symbols of spiritual and social instruction, and always for his masterly treatment of light.
+He is celebrated for his paintings of women in domestic interiors and for his mastery treatment of light.
+Like his contemporaries Vermeer often included symbols of spiritual or social guidance to remind us that life is transient.

 In the mid-19th century painters of the Hudson River School evolved into the first formal American art movement.
 Influenced by Romanticism, these artists were compelled to illustrate the dynamism of the Western landscape for an eager international audience.